New ways of looking at payments could help cap or control exposure to diesel price fluctuations, reports Gareth Roberts

 “Suddenly that 0.5p saving has been obliterated 40 times,” he says.

 There are two major factors which impact the Platts price.
 “One is the oil price,” explains Allen.
 “We know that bottomed out last year at $28 a barrel and it’s now up to around $58 .

 “A $30 barrel increase is huge, but you’ve now also got the foreign exchange impact.
 Going from $1.44 to the pound, which is where we were the week before Brexit, to $1.18 last week, has a huge impact.”

 A 10-cent depreciation in the value of pound equates to about 2-2.5ppl.
 That means the fall in sterling against the dollar over the past seven months has put an additional 6ppl on the pump price.

-Allen explains: “Both of these things [the price of oil and foreign exchange rates] are hugely volatile.
+Allen explains: “Both of these things are hugely volatile.
 They are impacted by things we have no control over whatsoever.

 “You’ve got the Brexit effect, the Donald Trump effect and you’ve got OPEC which has said it is going to cut oil production.
 All of these things on a daily basis are causing the volatility.”

 Many fleets have cut their fuel costs by focusing their efforts on reducing consumption through better journey planning and driver training.